phbarris/SPC/README.md

 ### How to Run

 SPC.py runs without other file dependencies.
 Ensure that your input data file is in the same directory as SPC.py.
 Required libraries below.
+The Raw_Data.csv file provided can be used to take the code for a trial run. *Note: code in the example csv file is made up and does not represent any real individuals.*

 #### Required Libraries